Waste King vs. InSinkErator Garbage Disposals

 While from a factual perspective Waste Kings’ garbage disposals take the lead.
-From a consumer perspective the better build quality of InSinkErator disposals also deserves heavier weighing.
-This becomes apparent in consumer reviews, complaints, and problems which are useful to sift through before proceeding with your purchase.
-From these consumer contributions we point out a few common issues that Waste King and InSinkErator both have.
+From a consumer perspective, the better build quality of InSinkErator disposals also deserves heavier weighing.
+This becomes apparent in consumer reviews, complaints, and problems that are useful to sift through before proceeding with your purchase.
+From these consumer contributions, we point out a few common issues that Waste King and InSinkErator both have.

-These issues include that disposers have a tendency to smell bad if they aren’t cleaned frequently, especially in Waste King disposers some customers mentioned an iessue with mold in the rubber rings.
+These issues include that disposers have a tendency to smell bad if they aren’t cleaned frequently, especially in Waste King disposers some customers mentioned an issue with mold in the rubber rings.

 The overall impression is that consumers are very satisfied with their household food waste disposals, but what about the commercial and industrial level disposals that both brands have developed?

 Waste King vs. InSinkErator on a commercial level